getkeops/keops/doc/python/generic-reduction.rst

     from pykeops.numpy import generic_sum, generic_logsumexp, generic_argmin, generic_argkmin
     from pykeops.torch import generic_sum, generic_logsumexp, generic_argmin, generic_argkmin

-These functions are simple wrappers around the :func:`pykeops.numpy.Genred` and :func:`pykeops.torch.Genred` modules: they let users specify the reduction operation and axis with **strings** instead of **keyword arguments**.
+These functions are simple wrappers around the :class:`pykeops.numpy.Genred` and :class:`pykeops.torch.Genred` classes: they let users specify the reduction operation and axis with **strings** instead of **keyword arguments**.

 Documentation
 =============

-See the :doc:`API documentation <api/pytorch/GenericOps>` to get a complete syntax.
+See the :doc:`numpy <api/numpy/GenericOps>` or the :doc:`pytorch <api/pytorch/GenericOps>` API documentation to get a complete syntax.

 An example
 ==========